katakampranav/Diabetes-Prediction-Model/README.md

 - **Decision Tree**
 - **Random Forest**

-After training, the models were evaluated using accuracy metrics, and the **Support Vector Machine (SVM)** model showed the highest accuracy and was selected for deployment.
+After training, the models were evaluated using accuracy metrics, and the **Random Forest** model showed the highest accuracy and was selected for deployment.

 ## How to Run the App